Nerdland: Plot

+Voice cast

 Production

 Nerdland is based on a concept that screenwriter Andrew Kevin Walker had been pitching for several years in various iterations: first as a live-action movie, then a television series, then a series of animated shorts, and finally an animated film.
 Walker explains, "I have been a huge fan of Metalocalypse, Superjail!, and a lot of the cartoons that are on Adult Swim, especially the stuff done by Titmouse, Inc. I would watch Metalocalypse and the little bird logo would come up at the end and chirp and I’d think, 'Who are these lunatics?'
 We set up a meeting with Titmouse and gave them the script.
 I was expecting Chris and Shannon Prynoski, who created and run Titmouse, to just say, 'No, this is a stupid idea.'
 But they said yes, and we went from there.
 I was super excited that Chris was interested in overseeing the making of it as a feature.
 Once he said yes he also said yes to directing it, which was great because I’m a huge fan of his."